 · Nausea or vomiting within the last 24 hours.

 If you are called to pick up a sick child at school, please come quickly.

 If you know your child has been exposed to someone diagnosed with the flu virus, call your doctor immediately to find out what to do.

-If you have questions, contact your School Nurse.
+Thanks for your help with this very important matter.
+If you have questions, you may call your School Nurse.